st8st8/airavata/docs/advanced.rst

     To use this feature, make sure you set ``POLLA_REPLACE_DOTS_IN_DOMAINS`` to ``True`` in your ``settings.py`` On Python 2 also make sure to include ``__init__.py`` in both ``sites`` and it's sub_directory

-Polla allows you to define different urlpatterns for specific domains.
+Airavata allows you to define different urlpatterns for specific domains.
 To use this feature, update your main ``urls.py`` to look like this
 ::
     ...
-    from polla import urls
+    from airavata import urls

     urlpatterns = urls.UrlPatterns([